garrandall/popular-music-data/tracks/get-involved-raphael-saadiq-q-tip.md

 Just get involved

-Everytime i take you around friends
+Everytime I take you around friends
 (Come on, everytime I take you around friends)
 I catch them looking at you love
 (Lookin' at you love, lookin' at you love like that) You know it never ever bothered me
-Because i know that i'm the one you're thinking of
+Because I know that i'm the one you're thinking of